Stay At Home Educator

 No need for fancy pouring toys, although they can add to the fun.
 That’s it!
 You’ll be amazed at how long toddlers and preschoolers will spend at such an open ended play activity.

-These kinds of activities are often tied to sensory bins.
+Scooping, pouring, and transferring are activities are often tied to sensory bins.
 One reason is because you need a bin to catch all the loose pieces during the play, but secondly because the texture and noise of the filler provides such great sensory input it makes the activity irresistible!

 Here are some important concepts your toddlers and preschoolers explore while doing scoop and pour activities.

-• Fine Motor Skills — Spooning, scooping, pouring, and transferring takes dexterity that is used in many basic life skills.
+Spooning, scooping, pouring, and transferring takes dexterity that is used in many basic life skills.

-• Self-awareness — Scooping with a spoon allows your toddler to fine tune the little muscles necessary for self feeding and other essential skills.
+Scooping with a spoon allows your toddler to fine tune the little muscles necessary for self feeding and other essential skills.

-• Cause and Effect — When they tip the cup, the filler falls out.
+When they tip the cup, the filler falls out.
 When they pour too quickly, they make a mess.

-• Gravity — Toddler notice how the filler falls when skilled, poured or dropped.
+Toddler notice how the filler falls when skilled, poured or dropped.

-• Sensory Input — And when that happens they also take notice of the noice the filler makes.
+And when that happens they also take notice of the noice the filler makes.

-• Weight — Offering different spoons and scoops allows preschoolers to explore weight as they scoop different amounts of filler.
+Offering different spoons and scoops allows preschoolers to explore weight as they scoop different amounts of filler.
 And how many scoops does it take to fill up the milk bottle?

-The Best Utensils for Scooping and Pouring Sensory Bins
+Scooping Utensils for Sensory Bins

-The right utensils can make or break a sensory bin.
+The right scooping utensils can make or break a sensory bin.
 These are my all time favorite scoops and containers to use in sensory bins where scooping and pouring is my main focus.

-Scooping and Pouring
+Scooping and Pouring Activities for Toddlers Benefits

 I love a good rice sensory bin because of the life skills and fine motor skills practice for toddlers and preschoolers.
 They work on basic life skills that eventually transfer to make them more independent.